Pratyush112/Python-Course/README.md

 ## Next Steps

-After completing these fundamentals, you'll be ready to explore:
+After completing this course, you'll be ready to explore:
-- Control flow (if/else, loops)
-- Functions and modules
+- Exception handling and error management
-- Object-oriented programming
-- File handling
+- File handling and I/O operations
+- Decorators and generators
+- Regular expressions
-- Working with libraries and frameworks
+- Working with libraries and frameworks (NumPy, Pandas, Flask, Django)
+- Database connectivity
+- API development

 ## Support & Share This Course